 What are adaptogens?

-Most likely you have been using natural healers in your life for awhile now.
-Herbs like Green Tea for antioxidants, Ginger for an upset stomach, or Garlic for its immune boosting effects.
+Since you’re hear, most likely you’ve already been using natural remedies–herbs like green tea for antioxidants, ginger for an upset stomach, or garlic for its immune boosting effects.

 However, there are some new kids on the block.

-Rather, they are old kids, but they are getting a lot of attention these days.
+Actually, they’re really old kids, but they’re getting a lot of attention these days.

-Haven't heard about them before?
-If not, you're about to learn something fascinating, and you will wish you knew about it sooner.
+Haven’t heard about them yet?
+If not, you’re about to learn something fascinating, and you will wish you knew about it sooner.